-What credit cards offers bonus frequent flyer points for new applicants?
+Which credit cards offers bonus frequent flyer points for new applicants?

 These credit cards award you a certain amount of bonus frequent flyer points after you’ve signed up and been approved for the eligible credit card.
-It’s important to note that to qualify for the bonus frequent flyer points, there are a set of terms and conditions that you’ll need to follow.
+It’s important to note that to qualify for the bonus frequent flyer points, there is usually a set of terms and conditions that you’ll need to follow.

 What are the types of the credit cards that offer bonus frequent flyer points?

 - Platinum and Black credit cards.
 These high tier credit cards provide many benefits to their owners for a very high annual fee.
-Income requirements for these types of cards are usually higher when compared to standard credit cards, but part of the benefit of applying for one is that credit card providers generally offer bonus points on sign up as an incentive.
+Income requirements for these types of cards are usually higher when compared to standard credit cards, but the signup bonus points can help sweeten the deal.

 How does a credit card with bonus frequent flyer points for new applicants work?

-Generally this offer is available to new and approved applicants who apply for an eligible credit card by a certain date.
+These offers are usually available to new and approved applicants who apply for an eligible credit card by a certain date.
 These bonus offers usually cannot be combined with other offers such as packages, promotions or when you close an existing credit card from the same provider.

 In most cases, to receive your bonus points you must activate your credit card and make your first eligible purchase – which normally excludes things like balance transfers and premiums for the insurance attached with that credit card.
 Again, the terms and conditions could set a time limit as to when you need to make this first purchase by, but it’s usually around 90 days.

 If you’ve met all of the terms and conditions for your bonus points, then the points are normally credited into your frequent flyer account within three months of your first eligible purchase.
-If you transfer or cancel your credit card before the points are actually processed into your account, then you may not be eligible for them anymore.
+If you transfer or cancel your credit card before the points are processed into your account, then you may not be eligible for them anymore.
 Your credit card provider is usually not responsible for any loss to your points.

 How to compare credit cards that provide points for new applications

-- Value of points offered.
+- What is the value of the points?
 Different cards have different rewards programs.
 Points in one program may not have the same value as points from another, so 10,000 bonus Qantas Points may not get you the same value of rewards as 10,000 bonus American Express MR Points.
 Research will help you compare these values.

 - Balance transfer offer.
-Some of these credit cards also have a balance transfer offer attached to them, so if you currently owe a balance then you may want to consider completing a balance transfer and earn bonus points in the process.
+Some of these credit cards also have a balance transfer offer attached to them, so if you currently owe a balance, then you may want to consider completing a balance transfer and earn bonus points in the process.
 However, it’s important to know that since you’re completing a balance transfer, spending more on your credit card to receive the bonus points could defeat the purpose of the balance transfer in the first place, as your primary goal is to pay off the debt first.

 - Bonus frequent flyer points and rewards.
-Getting bonus points for minimal effort is always a benefit, especially if the points you earn can get you a voucher which offsets part of your annual fee.
+Getting bonus points for minimal effort is always a benefit, especially if the points you earn can get you a voucher that offsets part of your annual fee.
 Frequent flyer points are also a great way to upgrade your flights when travelling.